-Property Declares desc Optional; a description of the parameter to include in JavaDoc. datatype The datatype of the parameter (see Server Data Types for Values). nullable Optional; whether the parameter can be null (defaulting to false). multiple Optional; whether the parameter can have more than one value (defaulting to false).
+Property Declares desc Optional; a description of the return to include in JavaDoc. datatype The datatype of the return (see Server Data Types for Values). nullable Optional; whether the return can be null (defaulting to false). multiple Optional; whether the return can have more than one value (defaulting to false).